jolod/flc/README.md

 ### Migrating away from *flc*

+If you don't use any extensions then *flc* is mostly useful during development.
+For a production build you might want to get rid of the dependency on *flc'.

-In case you want to migrate away from *flc*, and are only effectively using `process`, `lifecycle`, and `start!`, then you can rewrite the following,
+In that case, if you are only effectively using `process`, `lifecycle`, and `start!`, then you can rewrite the following,

 ```clojure
 (ns no-flc